vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 One of the simplest ways how you can simulate **reasoning inside a language model** is by [guiding it with a prompt](/ml/Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM).
 The model always infers distribution over the next word, then it selects one, and go to the next word.
 You can create a sort of momentum towards a solution by writing [an instruction prompt](/ml/Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM) "let's **think step by step**".
 By allowing the model to generate and read its own "thoughts", you get an improvement in accuracy of the final answer.
 This is a multistep process, a [chain of though](/ml/Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM), where the model can review what it inferred in a bit of algorithmic computational model way to get better results.

 You can **fill in templates (forms)** with language models.
 You just ask what word from these allowed words should be here?
-It just gives me some words and often it gives you the right answer.
+It just gives me some words, and often it gives you the right answer.

 [**Self-consistency prompting**](/ml/Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM) is another method in which request multiple results using the chain-of-thought method.
 In the paper **[AlphaCode](https://arxiv.org/abs/2203.07814)**, they produce many code samples, and they sample from the most common samples.
 From similar samples that cluster together.
 And from the places where there are lots of similar samples, those actually, it works great if you sample from the biggest cluster the most.